 The expiry date and the sell-by date are different.
 You can always refer to any of these two dates to tell if bacon is bad.

-You should not eat bacon if the date on the package is past the expiry date.
+You should not eat bacon if the expiry date on the package has passed.
 Bacon can be consumed up to seven days after the sell-by date.
 You can safely consume frozen bacon within the first four months from freezing.

 2. By a look at bacon

-So, how to tell if bacon is bad just by looking at it?
+So, are there tips for how to tell if bacon is bad just by looking at it?
 Observing bacon in a well-lit room will help you know if it has gone bad.
 Fresh bacon is bright pink in color with white or pale-yellow fat and is safe to eat.

 If the bacon has turned grayish-brown in color, has a green or blue tinge, or if there is a green liquid or sheen around it, you should throw it away immediately.